Skip to content

 0.75 / 2

-The company reports that it has an integrated pest management approach, including harnessing cover crops such as pueraria javanica and centosema pubescens, whose flowers attract beneficial insects like wasps that help control insect pest populations, and the introduction of turnera subulate and antigonom leptopus plants that prevent invasion of beetles and caterpillars in plantations.
-However, the information is not externally verified.
+The company reports that it uses an integrated pest management approach, which includes harnessing cover crops such as Pueraria javanica and Centosema pubescens, whose flowers attract beneficial insects like wasps that help control insect pest populations, and the introduction of Turnera subulate and Antigonom leptopus plants that prevent invasion of beetles and caterpillars.
+Evidence is not externally verified.

 • Community, land and labour rights Community, land and labour rights